-Machine Learning is currently one of the hottest topics in the industry and companies have been racing to have it incorporated into their products, especially apps. why is python used for machine learning"
+Machine Learning is currently one of the hottest topics in the industry and companies have been racing to have it incorporated into their products, especially apps.
+This topic is especially important when discussing Machine Learning in Python.

 And small wonder, because this particular branch of computer science allows us to achieve things we couldn’t even dream about before.

 But what does it actually do?
 For example, Airbnb uses it to categorize room types based on images to enhance its user experience.
-Carousel harnesses image recognition to simplify the offer posting experience for the sellers, while buyers can find better listings thanks to a ML-powered recommendation system.
-Swisscom used Machine Learning for data analysis to predict the intent of their customers with text classification.
+Carousel harnesses image recognition to simplify the offer posting experience for the sellers, while buyers can find better listings thanks to an ML-powered recommendation system.
+Swisscom used machine learning for data analysis to predict the intent of their customers with text classification.
 The list goes on and on and the number of companies out there using this particular branch of computer science to make their products better will continue to grow.

 Chances are you too are thinking about incorporating Artificial Intelligence in the form of into your product.
 Before you start, however, you will have to do your due diligence to choose the proper tools and technologies for the job.
 Which ones are best suited for the task before you?

 Let’s answer this question by first defining what the individual parts of the Machine Learning model development are.

 To be honest, from a theoretical standpoint, Machine Learning is nothing more than a combination of calculus, statistics, probability, and a lot of matrix multiplication, with a lot of thinking added into the mix.
 The primary goal of the whole process is to create a model that performs specific tasks without using explicit instructions.